spacenectar/builda/README.md

 it is a completely different package and is not backwards compatible.

 If you rely on the legacy buildcom package, you may find that builda covers all of the functionality of buildcom and then some.
 However as this is an early release, you may find that you are better off staying with buildcom for now.

 ## Roadmap

 - Add support for generating multiple components at once

-- Add a larger selection of default scaffolds
+- Add a larger selection of default blueprints

 - Create a website for builda with full documentation

-- Add the ability to easily generate your own scaffolds
+- Add the ability to easily generate your own blueprints

-- Create a community marketplace for scaffolds and prefabs.
+- Create a community marketplace for blueprints and prefabs.

 - Add support for migrating to new prefabs without having to manually update custom files.